 India is known as the land of festivals.
-People talk about Holi, Diwali, Rakhi, Dusshera, etc. but there are a lot more festivals that are lesser known.
+People talk about Holi, Diwali, Rakhi, Dusshera, etc., but many lesser-known festivals exist.
 We would discuss a few of them with all of you.

-1. Jallikattu – The taming of bulls: You must have heard of the bull run of Pamplona, Spain?
-Well, the Jallikattu, also known as Manjavirattu, is the Indian version celebrated in Tamil Nadu.
+1. Jallikattu – The taming of bulls: You must have heard of the bull run of Pamplona, Spain.
+The Jallikattu, also known as Manjavirattu, is the Indian version celebrated in Tamil Nadu.
 The village of Alanganallur in Madurai district is famous for this event when men try to tame and take control of bulls reared specifically for this sport.
-To the local people, Jallikattu is an art form and a tradition they do not want to lose.
+Jallikattu is an art form and a tradition they do not want to lose to the local .

 2. Kulasai Dasara: This festival belongs to Mysore.
-The USP of this festival is: slaying of the demon Mahishasura is one of its highlights as also the thousands of devotees who arrive at the temple dressed as Kali and other forms of Durga and other gods.
-The followers fast for several days, seeking various boons from the Mutharamman, before arriving to participate in the festival.
+The USP of this festival is that the slaying of the demon Mahishasura is one of its highlights, as well as the thousands of devotees who arrive at the temple, dressed as Kali and other forms of Durga and other gods.
+The followers fast for several days, seeking various boons from the Mutharamman before participating in the festival.

-3. Kunde Festival: The tribal people of the Coorg district celebrate this festival in the month of May.
-The tribal communities in Thithimathi, Devarapura and the surrounding areas gather together and hurl to abuse at the gods.
-The ancient story goes that Lord Aiyappa took the tribes hunting in the forest, but abandoned them when he saw the Goddess Bhadrakali and fell in love with her.
-So, the Kunde Habba is the tribals getting their revenge and trying also to win back the attention of the gods.
+3. Kunde Festival: The tribal people of the Coorg district celebrate this festival in May.
+The tribal communities in Thithimathi, Devarapura, and the surrounding areas gather together and hurl abuse at the gods.
+The ancient story goes that Lord Aiyappa took the tribes hunting in the forest but abandoned them when he saw the Goddess Bhadrakali and fell in love with her.
+So, the Kunde Habba is the tribals getting their revenge and trying to win back the gods’ attention.
 Special songs are also part of the ceremonies.
 Sounds quite crazy and weird?

-4. Shigmotsav: How many of you people know that the Goa celebrates an amazing festival named Shigmotsav?
-Well, it includes floats, troupes of swirling dancers and much color and pomp.
-Groups of villagers pass through the main streets of Panaji enacting scenes from the epics and other religious tales.
+4. Shigmotsav: How many people know that Goa celebrates an amazing festival named Shigmotsav?
+It includes floats, troupes of swirling dancers, and much color and pomp.
+Groups of villagers pass through the main streets of Panaji, enacting scenes from the epics and other religious tales.
 The view is just amazing.

-5. Koovagam – A gathering of the transgender community: It is a 15 day long festival held in April-May in Tamil Nadu’s Villupuram district.
-The transgender community gathers in front of Koothandavar Temple and marry the God.
+5. Koovagam – A gathering of the transgender community: It is a 15-day-long festival held in April-May in Tamil Nadu’s Villupuram district.
+The transgender community gathers before Koothandavar Temple and marries the God Frett Board.

-And among the major festivals, rakhi is the upcoming one and you may send online rakhi from any of the online shopping websites.
+Among the major festivals, rakhi is the upcoming one, and you may send online rakhi from any online shopping website.
 This is the festival that epitomizes the relationship of a brother and a sister.
 Rakhi online from Ferns N Petals would be a lovely idea because of the amazing stock of rakhis.